ilyabayel/whatsapp-clone/README.md

-# Whatsapp Clone (Project is under development, most part of it could be changed)
+# Whatsapp Clone (This project is under development, so lots of the features I've planned have not been implemented by me yet.)

 ## Welcome